Chesworth House, Grade II listed manor house in Horsham, England.

 The house was home to the Howard family during the Tudor period, one of the most powerful families at the time, who raised their children here.
 The rooms reflect their long connection to this place.

-The estate was a childhood home for Catherine Howard, who later became the fifth wife of King Henry VIII.
-She grew up under the care of the Dowager Duchess of Norfolk, connecting the house to one of the most famous scandals of the Tudor court.
+Catherine Howard, who became the fifth wife of King Henry VIII, spent part of her childhood here under the care of the Dowager Duchess of Norfolk.
+This connection links the house to one of the most notorious episodes of the Tudor court.

 The community of curious travelers